 15.9 kms / 9.9 miles walking and approximately 13 miles by private bus.

-In the morning, we will tour the gorgeous city of Ponferrada, the Capital of the Bierzo region, by bus.
-We will continue by bus to Camponaraya, where we begin our walk to Villafranca del Bierzo.
+After breakfast, we will continue by bus to Camponaraya, where we begin our walk to Villafranca del Bierzo.
 After our well-deserved lunch, we will head back to our hotel for the evening.
-Here, we will have a tour of the winery, along with an optional wine tasting, before a delicious dinner at the hotel.
+Here, we will have a tour of the winery, before a delicious dinner at the hotel.

 11.4 kms / 7.1 miles